From Hammer to George Lucas :

-Lon Chaney Jr. made a mockery of the saying « like father like son ».
+In the Thirties, the monsters of Universal terrorised cinema audiences.
+Then Dracula and Co. finished by playing at scaring themselves, degenerating into ridiculous trashy movies alongside cheesy comedians.
+Dracula and the Werewolf were made to meet, just as Alien and Predator would be made to meet.
+Lon Chaney Jr. made a mockery of the saying “like father like son”.
 The Mummy lost his bandages and revealed his hollow chest.
 In the drive-ins people wanted blood and tits.
-So it was that young virgins in Chevrolets lost their blood on the moleskin of the benches.
-It would not be surprising if this last sentence were to be the refrain of a rocker’s song.
+So it was that young virgins in Chevrolets lost their blood on the fabric of the back seats.
+It would not be surprising were this last sentence to serve as the refrain of a rock song.

-In the 1950s, the famous British studio Hammer had the bright idea of resurrecting these monsters.
+In the 1950s the famous British studio Hammer had the bright idea of resurrecting these monsters.
 Hammer’s genius was the use of colour.
-Blood, bright red, spurted onto the green drapes; oh, the carmine lips of Dracula’s victims!
-His bite, a kiss.
-In Psycho, the blood was only melted chocolate.
-What shocked then was only the toilet bowl and the obscene sound of the flush.
+Blood, bright red, spurting onto the green drapes; oh, the carmine lips of Dracula’s victims!
+His bite; a kiss.
+In Psycho, the blood had only been melted chocolate.
+What had been shocking, therefore, had been the toilet bowl and the obscene sound of it flushing.

-Terence Fisher, Hammer’s greatest director, resurrected first Frankenstein and then the others.
-But he took a particular liking to the famous baron, who remained the same but varied his creatures rather like a fashion designer who presents a new collection every season.
-I recently saw Fisher’s last film: Frankenstein and the monster from hell, made in 1974, his fifth variation on the baron and his baby.
-The doctor, suavely played by Peter Cushing, works in an insane asylum.
-His latest creation, the monster from hell, is a truly compassionate creature.
+Terence Fisher, Hammer’s greatest director, resurrected first Frankenstein, then the others.
+But he became particularly attached to the famous Baron, who remained the same but varied his creatures, a bit like a fashion designer presenting a new collection every season.
+I recently saw Fisher’s final film: Frankenstein and the Monster from Hell, made in 1974, his fifth variation on the Baron and his baby.
+The Doctor, suavely played by Peter Cushing, works in an insane asylum.
+His latest creation, the monster from hell, is a creature which truly inspires compassion.
 This is Fisher’s genius.
 He had already made the Werewolf moving.
-He casts his creature’s soul into the powerful body of a psychopath who has just failed to commit suicide.
-He cocoons the brain of a genius and the skilful hands of a sculptor.
-The creature thus brought back to life is nothing but a monster of suffering who lives a real hell, torn by despair, murderous desires and the torments of creation.
-A pitiful but pathetic creature, or the opposite.
-The actor who lends his body to this savage creature covered in Chewbacca-like hair is no stranger.
-He is David Prowse.
-David Prowse died in 2020.
-He was a former weightlifter, famous for being the man under the Darth Vader costume.
-George Lucas wanted a massive, athletic figure, just that.
-Lucas in turn became the famous Dr. Frankenstein by creating this degenerate father who degenerated several generations of viewers.
-This Darth Vader, like Frankenstein’s monster, is a composite character.
-If David Prowse lends his body, it is not his voice in the films.
-When he shows his face, it is not his face.
-Darth Vader is, like Frankenstein’s creature, a piece of string.
-Poor David Prowse is condemned to play the same monster forever.
+He pours his creature’s soul into the powerful body of a psychopath who has just failed to commit suicide.
+Within this body he cocoons the brain of a genius, and to it he adds the skilful hands of a sculptor.
+The creature thus given life is nothing but a monster of suffering who is living a veritable hell, torn by despair, murderous desires and the torments of creation.